Capt. Archibald S. McKennon House

 The Capt.
 Archibald S. McKennon House is a historic house at 215 North Central Street in Clarksville, Arkansas.
 It is a two-story masonry structure, built of brick laid in common bond and covered by a flat roof.
 A two-story portico extends across its front, supported by slender tapered square columns.
-It was built in 1868 for a Confederate Army veteran and prominent local businessman and lawyer.
+It was built in 1868 for Confederate Army veteran, prominent local businessman, and lawyer Archibald McKennon.

 The house was listed on the National Register of Historic Places in 1976.